Penobscot Island Air

 Penobscot Island Air is a small regional airline based at Knox County Regional Airport, Maine, United States (RKD) operating from a private terminal.
 The airline operates scheduled service to the islands in Maine's Penobscot Bay and offers private charter land and seaplane flights throughout the region.
+The airline does not use a designated callsign for ATC communication; instead, it identifies itself using the aircraft's registration number, such as 'November Two Zero Seven Juliet Papa.'

+History

+In November 2023, Sean and Andi Creeley acquired Penobscot Island Air and sister carrier Katahdin Air from the Waters family.

 Fleet

 Penobscot Island Air operates a fleet of Cessna aircraft equipped with both wheels and floats.
 The Penobscot Island Air fleet includes the following aircraft types (As of 21 May 2014).